nvd-dev/Personal-Configuration/README.md

 <li> To move it there you'll need to use sudo: </li>

     sudo mv nvim.appimage /usr/local/bin/nvim

-Alternatively:

-        mv ./nvim.appimage ~/.local/bin
-        echo "alias vim='~/.local/bin/nvim.appimage'" >> ~/.zshrc

-<li> When you type `nvim` it should work</li>
+<li> When you type `nvim` it should work, bonus:</li>

-    - Bonus: add this to ~/.zshrc etc to create an alias in case you accidentally type vi (I always type it by mistake): alias vi=nvim
+- Add this to ~/.zshrc etc to create an alias in case you accidentally type vi (I always type it by mistake):

+        alias vi=nvim

-    - Bonus: Also in your bashrc/zshrc etc set your EDITOR env var so various programs know what editor you prefer to use: EDITOR=/usr/local/bin/nvim
+- Also in your bashrc/zshrc etc set your EDITOR env var so various programs know what editor you prefer to use:

+        EDITOR=/usr/local/bin/nvim

 <li> To update, download the latest `nvim.appimage` and `mv` it to `/nvim`</li>
 </ul>